EddieCrispo/Sign-Language-Translator-Singo-/Api-Kamus/README.md

 This will fetch data for word 'a' and also for 'b'

 You can also visit the official website for [documentation](https://meanings.onrender.com)

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Mirza-Glitch/simple-english-dictionary-api/blob/main/LICENSE) file for details.

-## Acknowledgements

-This project was created by [Mirza-Glitch](https://github.com/Mirza-Glitch).